When Community Speaks

 Community members raised important questions and highlighted opportunities for how our local health care system could better meet community needs.

 HealthierHere's Executive Director, Susan McLaughlin, thanked community members for their insights, responded to questions, and shared HealthierHere's commitment to meaningful community engagement.

-Director of Equity & Community Partnerships, Marya Gingrey, discussed next steps for diving deeper into the data, sharing results, determining how HealthierHere will act on the information collected, and continuing conversations with community.
+Chief Equity & Strategy Officer, Marya Gingrey, discussed next steps for diving deeper into the data, sharing results, determining how HealthierHere will act on the information collected, and continuing conversations with community.

 Thank you to all who shared their ideas, knowledge and efforts as part of this project and event.

 You can view the presentation slides from the event here.

 The evening closed with a commitment: this is just the beginning.